Contents

 Rewind to 2020

 An assignment came up in 2020 to teach at the Defence School of Photography (DSOP), starting in February 2021.
 It was an offer I couldn’t refuse.
 Walking the corridors of DSOP was one of the most inspirational places I had ever been when I trained there in 2010.
-I was always in awe of the photographers that had gone into the world of military photography before me and always had the aspiration to revisit the place, but as a trainer, to pass on the knowledge and experiences I had gained as a Royal Navy Photographer.
+I was always in awe of the photographers who had gone into the world of military photography before me and always had the aspiration to revisit the place, but as a trainer, to pass on the knowledge and experiences I had gained as a Royal Navy Photographer.
 I’d finally made it full circle…would the job live up to the aspiration?
 Read on to find out!

 Back to New Year 2021